ArnaudRinquin/blog/2015-10-01-experimenting-with-react-native.md

 ### Download the application code at runtime

 Apple recently changed its conditions regarding application code download.
-While it is forbidden to download and run **native** code, code that runs within the javascript environment can.
+While it is forbidden to download and run **native** code, you can do that with code running within the javascript environment.

 *Why this difference?* Because this code is isolated and can't really do any arm.

 *Why is that useful?* Because you can save a [~7 days](http://appreviewtimes.com/) delay on every app update.
 7 days an unacceptable delay to any LEAN process, where [speed is a critical element of your success](https://en.wikipedia.org/wiki/Lean_startup#Build.E2.80.93Measure.E2.80.93Learn).

-The simple way to package you app is to embed the compiled `app.js` file right into it.
-But the clever way to do it is to host it on a CDN and make the app download it at runtime instead (saving the latest version for offline access).
+The simple way to package your app is to embed the compiled `app.jsbundle` file right into it.
+But the clever way to do it is to host it on a CDN and make the app downloading it at runtime instead (saving the latest version for offline access).

-That way your app updates will belong to one of two kinds: the application native code update, where you update the `react-native` library itself and any library embedding native code ; the javascript only code update.
+That way your app updates will belong to one of two kinds: the application native code updates, where you update the `react-native` library itself and any library embedding native code ; or the javascript code only updates.

 The first one requires your application to go through the review process, fortunately, you don't need to do them frequently.